dsellers1/home-assistant/README.md

 </details>

 ### Mushroom template card with dynamic icon color and icon
-This card is similar to the one above but uses more templating to allow dynamic icon color and icon based on the battery level, charging status, and charging type.
+This example is similar to the one above but uses more templating to allow dynamic icon color and icon based on the battery level, charging status, and charging type.
 Primary line is templated to show the entity's friendly name in Title format.
 The secondary line shows the entity state and includes a percent sign.

 ![image](https://github.com/dsellers1/home-assistant/assets/67642332/fd3bab11-76cb-4ba4-99f0-73b9e64c3fc3)